A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Literature Review

 Marketing scholars have long recognised the importance of time-series analysis for understanding dynamic phenomena. \citet{dekimpe1999time} review the evolution of time-series models in marketing, noting the progression from simple regression to sophisticated state-space models.
 However, they also highlight persistent challenges in detecting structural breaks and regime changes—precisely the problem creative fatigue presents.

 \citet{pauwels2004modeling} demonstrate that marketing dynamics often exhibit complex patterns including trends, cycles, and structural breaks, requiring methods that can adapt to multiple types of changes simultaneously.
-Traditional approaches like ARIMA models, while useful for forecasting, struggle to identify the onset of fatigue due to their assumption of stationarity within windows \citep{horvath2014changes}.
+Plain ARIMA forecasting models are not designed as online fatigue detectors, although structural-break, intervention, and state-space extensions can address some forms of nonstationarity \citep{horvath2014changes}.

-The marketing mix modelling literature provides additional context for our work. \citet{ataman2010long} show that the long-term effects of marketing strategies often differ from short-term impacts, necessitating methods that can detect changes across multiple timescales. \citet{srinivasan2010mindset} further argue for incorporating "mind-set metrics" that capture underlying psychological states—a capability that geometric methods like path signatures naturally provide through their hierarchical feature extraction.
+The marketing mix modelling literature provides additional context for our work. \citet{ataman2010long} show that the long-term effects of marketing strategies often differ from short-term impacts, necessitating methods that can detect changes across multiple timescales. \citet{srinivasan2010mindset} further argue for incorporating "mind-set metrics" that capture underlying psychological states.
+Path signatures do not recover such latent states from CTR alone, but they can encode multiscale temporal structure in observed performance traces that may act as useful proxies for dynamics associated with fatigue.